betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaComposition/Overview.md

 Problem is

-Solution is where a Planter moves
+Solution is where a Plantor moves

 ## Define ViaProblem